 Persons are encouraged to make themselves aware of the full provisions of the regulations.
 The DoE is distributing free Conservation Rules Brochures at a variety of places around all three islands and these brochures may also be downloaded from www.doe.ky.

-Another tool developed to help the public stay informed is an app for iPhones and Android smartphones.
-While this is still a Beta version of the app, some of the features include interactive maps which allow the public to know where they are located in relation to the marine park zones, what the rules are in the area in which they are located, and to send feedback to DoE on anything they deem to be important or of concern.
+Another tool developed to help the public stay informed is the Marine Park app for iPhones and Android smartphones.
+It features include interactive maps which allow the public to know where they are located in relation to the marine park zones, what the rules are in the area in which they are located, and to send feedback to DoE on anything they deem to be important or of concern.

 Persons can download the app by searching their smartphone store for ‘Cayman DoE’ and are encouraged to report any technological glitches to the DoE so that they can be rectified.